brainless-afk/imissjuni.com/README.md

   getServerSideProps in pages/index.js.
 - `PUBLIC_HOST=XXXX` sets the external hostname of the site (e.g. "https://imissfauna.com").
   This is used to make absolute URLs for the embed.
 Do not leave a trailing slash.
-- `WATCH_TWITTER_ID=XXXX` Twitter user ID of an account that will post YouTube links.
-  Not the @ handle, but the unique numeric ID.
 - `YOUTUBE_API_KEY=XXXX` for refreshing members/premiere info.
 Can be created for free at https://console.cloud.google.com/apis/api/youtube.googleapis.com/credentials (Google account required)
-- `TWITTER_BEARER_TOKEN=XXXX` for loading tweets, which we use to discover members/premiere streams.
-Can be issued from https://developer.twitter.com/ , which is free but requires your account to be approved as a Twitter dev.
 - `WATCH_YT_CHANNEL_HANDLE=@xxxx` sets the channel link at the bottom of the page.
 If unset, uses the old /channel/...
 URL format.